 It is important to remember that cats bought from such sources often do not come with official Maine Coon paperwork.
 You can therefore not be certain that you are definitely buying a purebred Maine Coon.
 Instead, the likelihood is that the Maine Coon is of mixed breed.

-Reputable rescue shelters available in the United States, and United Kingdom, include:
+Reputable rescue shelters available in the United States, and the United Kingdom, include:

 - Maine Coon Rescue (link) – United States